QuentinRa/blog.quentinra.dev/info/php/index.md

 ## Start writing some PHP

-Now that you got a server, you can only run some php if you are using an URL (no drag and drop like in html possible).
+Now that you got a server, you can only run some PHP if you are using an URL (no drag and drop like in HTML possible).
 You will write a file ending with ``.php``.
-If the file is called ``index`` then you don't need to write it in the url.
+If the file is called ``index`` then you don't need to write it in the URL.

-Finally, note that you can write HTML inside a PHP file, but not PHP inside a HTML file.
+Finally, note that you can write HTML inside a PHP file, but not PHP inside an HTML file.

 ```php
 <?php // sort of ${HTML_FOLDER}/test/index.php, so I will use http://localhost/test/index.php ?>